 Arras is famed for the secret tunnels beneath the town that were dug out and used by British troops during the Great War.
 Eventually, the Battle at Arras claimed 159,000 lives in only 39 days, which is more than the amount of people who died per day at the Somme (2,943).

 Vimy Ridge ran 12km north-east of Arras and was built by the Germans to withstand the onslaught of artillery.
 The trenches were also protected from infantry attack by concrete machine gun posts.
 The British and French were constantly trying to take hold of and occupy Vimy Ridge because of its strategic benefits.
 Repeated French attempts to take Vimy Ridge cost about 150,000 lives between May and November 1915.
 The original trenches have been reconstructed to show how close the two lines were.

-La Coupole is a Second World War remembrance museum that seeks to analyse the relationships between Science and War, and War and the Image.
+La Coupole is a World War II remembrance museum that seeks to analyse the relationships between science and war, and war and the image.
 It is located where the secret launch site of Hitler's V1 and V2 rockets were planned to be.
 It is an impressive museum that uses multi-media interaction in order to bring the facts of World War II to life in a way that is accessible and informative. www.lacoupole.com

 Azincourt Medieval Centre

-Interactive exhibition, including a multimedia tour of the French and English camps and the Battlefield itself.
-The museum does not only fill you in on the details of the Battle of Azincourt, but it puts into context the whole of the one Hundred Years War.
+Interactive exhibition, including a multimedia tour of the French and English camps and the battlefield itself.
+The museum focuses on the Battle of Azincourt and the whole of the one Hundred Years War.
 It is specifically designed for younger children and is also a wonderful resource for medieval history teachers. www.azincourt-medieval.com